 [Pictured: A woman casts her vote in a polling station in Almaty, Kazakhstan on Dec.
 4, 2005.]

 Women in Moldova won the right to vote in 1993, under universal suffrage, but there were no gender quotas for political seats until a new law in 2016.
-As of 2019, 27% of parliament seats belong to women, and while women in Moldova are considered some of the world’s most disenfranchised, gender equality groups continue to fight for progress in the women’s rights movement.
+As of 2020, 25% of parliament seats belonged to women, and while women in Moldova are considered some of the world’s most disenfranchised, gender equality groups continue to fight for progress in the women’s rights movement.

 [Pictured: A Moldovan woman and a child exit voting booth.]

 In 1994, Omani women were awarded the right to vote and stand in parliamentary elections.
-While all women of the Gulf can now participate in elections, only 2% of Oman’s political seats are made up of women, despite ongoing efforts to close the political gender gap.
+While all women of the Gulf can now participate in elections, only 2% of Oman’s political seats were made up of women in 2020, despite ongoing efforts to close the political gender gap.

 [Pictured: Omani women get their ballots ready to vote at a polling station on Oct.
 4, 2003.]

 The first attempt to give women the right to vote and run for office in Kuwait was in 1973 when a bill was presented to parliament but was quickly overturned.
 Women continued to campaign for suffrage, and in 1999 a decree was issued by the emir, but was again overturned.
 In 2005, after multiple demonstrations and public rallies, the right to vote was finally granted.

 [Pictured: Kuwaitis protest for women political rights in front of the parliament on May 16, 2005, in Kuwait City.]